 Hotjar will help you do this.
 The tool tells you exactly where your visitors click, and how frequently they do so, via a visualised heatmap.
 As a result, you can evaluate what needs to be changed on your website.
 Are the buttons too tiny to click on with a thumb?
 Does the “next page” button show up too soon?
 Hotjar will help you answer all these questions and more.

-As you probably already know, Facebook collects all of your browsing data as soon as you sign up for a Facebook account.
+As you probably already know, Meta (formerly Facebook) collects all of your browsing data as soon as you sign up for an account.
 Don’t be too alarmed, as an advertiser there are certainly some upsides to this.
 Using a business account, you can access your database and target your audience accurately.

-By installing Facebook Pixel to your website, Facebook will track all the actions that take place on each webpage.
+By installing Meta Pixel to your website, the social media giant will track all the actions that take place on each webpage.
 Remember the last time you were searching for an air ticket to Tokyo, and 10 minutes later, an Instagram Story recommended a 5-star hotel with an offer you couldn’t resist?
-That was Facebook Pixel working its magic.
+That was Meta Pixel working its magic.

 Email addresses are arguably the most valuable asset your potential customers can give you.
 Once you have them, trust me, you don’t want to waste them, simply because this is the most direct and effective marketing channel you can have.
 With Mailchimp, you are empowered to send automated emails to your subscribers.
 But what does that really mean?